Taiwanese Braised Minced Pork (肉燥饭) | The Woks of Life

 - Uncover the wok.
 If the sauce is too thin, turn up the heat to medium high, and reduce it down, stirring carefully so as not to break the eggs.

-- Stir in the scallions and sauce to taste.
+- Stir in the scallions and salt to taste.
 To serve, give each person one egg (cut in half if desired) and ladle the pork over rice.